SysKitTeam/docs-point/docs/ai-in-syskit-point/features/ticketing-integrations.md

 :::

-## Data handling
+## Data Handling

-Point processes the ticket content it receives (to understand the question) and returns an answer.
-Ticket content is processed under the same rules as all LLM features in Point — within your Azure boundary, never used to train the foundation models.
-Details are in [AI Data Privacy & Security](../ai-data-privacy-and-security.md).
+Syskit Point processes the ticket content it receives (to understand the question) and returns an answer.
+Ticket content is processed under the same rules as all LLM features in Point - within your Azure boundary, never used to train the foundation models.
+You can find more details in the [AI Data Privacy & Security](../ai-data-privacy-and-security.md) article.